DraftKings + FanDuel promo code: Bet on MLB with $1.6K+ in bonuses | amNewYork

 |Russ Joy

-New bettors can activate this DraftKings promo and start with a $1,500 no sweat bet on any game:
+New players can activate this $1,500 no sweat bet on DraftKings Sportsbook and go big on MLB in a few minutes:

-- Click here to begin the registration process.
-This will redirect players to a sign-up landing page.
+- Click here to automatically activate this offer and set up a new user profile.

-- Create a new user profile by filling out the required prompts with the necessary information.
+- Next, choose any of the secure payment methods and make a deposit in the amount you want to place on this no sweat bet.

-- Using any of the secure payment methods, make a cash deposit of $5 or more.
+- Download the DraftKings Sportsbook mobile app via the App Store or Google Play Store.

 - Bet up to $1,500 on any game this week.